smasongarrison/D3mirt/README.md

 An example of how the output can be described could be as follows.

 > In Figures 7 and 8 we can see a tendency for a profile on age in which
-> younger individuals could be described as less oriented towards
+> younger individuals could be described as less oriented towards trait
 > Conformity.
+We can also observe a tendency for what could be an
+> interaction effect in which higher levels of trait Conformity seem to
+> be associated with lower levels of trait Fairness.

 # Exporting The RGL Device